Texas Dedicates $250 Million to Build Border Wall

 Governor Abbott declared this program to build a Texas border wall begins today.
 “This program is officially funded in the State of Texas,” he declared with the signing of the order to transfer the $250 million down payment.

 The governor also announced a website, BorderWall.Texas.gov, where people can learn about the plans and contribute money to help build the wall.
-“Many have already sent checks to the state of Texas for this purpose and many more have a desire to do so,” the governor said.
+“Many have already sent checks to the State of Texas for this purpose and many more have a desire to do so,” the governor said.
 “This provides a donation site, as well as the site we can find out more information about what the process is about building the border wall.”

-“The Biden administration has abandoned its responsibility to apply federal law to secure the border and to enforce the immigration laws, and Texans are suffering as a consequence of that neglect by the Biden administration,” Abbott said in conclusion.
+“The Biden Administration has abandoned its responsibility to apply federal law to secure the border and to enforce the immigration laws, and Texans are suffering as a consequence of that neglect by the Biden administration,” Abbott said in conclusion.
 “In the federal government’s absence, Texas is stepping up to get the job done.”

 “We will build a wall.
 We will secure the border. but most importantly, we will restore safety to the citizens who live in the Lone Star State,” the governor said.